General Acne FAQ

 Does Poor Hygiene Contribute to Acne?

 No. Dirt and surface oils cannot cause acne.
 This misunderstanding comes from the fact that blackheads look like dirt stuck in the pore opening.
 The black color is merely oxidized keratin, not dirt.
 The blockages of keratin that cause acne occur deep within the narrow follicle channel, where it is nearly impossible to wash them away.
 These plugs are formed by the cells’ failure to separate and flow to the surface in the oil created there by the body.
-So regular washing of the face could wash off old oil and help unblock the pores.
+So, regular washing of the face could wash off old oil and help unblock the pores.
 However, scrubbing your skin hard and frequently can make your acne worse.
 It can irritate the skin and can cause your acne to be more inflamed.
 The best approach to hygiene and acne is to use a gentle face wash twice a day and be consistent with your skincare routine and acne treatment.

-Aloe based acne cleansers can help heal the skin better than cleansers with water as the first and main ingredient.
+Aloe-based acne cleansers can help heal the skin better than cleansers with water as the first and main ingredient.
 Bar soap should not be used with acne; it is too alkaline and causes oils to be stripped away; this causes the oil glands to make more oil and more pimples.
 Either a non-medicated aloe-based cleanser for problem skin or a maximum strength medicated cleanser.

 Who Gets Acne?